Hitme02/KratosComply/docs/architecture.md

-# Architecture Overview (Stage A)
+# Architecture Overview

-Stage A introduces the directory layout but no runtime integration yet.
-The final architecture will include:
+The system now includes working components for the agent (Stages A–C) and backend (Stage D):

 - A Python agent responsible for scanning local workspaces, building deterministic Merkle trees, and signing reports.
+- Deterministic patcher + sandbox harness that emits reviewed diffs for select findings.
 - A FastAPI backend that verifies signatures and records attestations in SQLite.
 - A Next.js frontend for uploading reports and reviewing attestations.